phoenixsite/django-latch2/docs/install.rst

 .. warning:: **Timing attacks**

-    Currently, when an user has Latch configured and blocking login attempts the password hashing doesn't run, thus, making possible to extract pairing status information about the users.
+    When a locked out paired account trys to connect we run the password hasher once to avoid timing attack.
+If the account doesn't exists, we pass the responsability to the next auth backend in chain.

 Bypass when service is unreachable
 ##################################